 I will be the first to admit, BBQ isn’t my favorite.
-I know, I know, how can I say that when I live in freakin Austin, TX?!?
-When we first moved here 5 years ago, I was so excited to try some.
-I had been living a paleo lifestyle for about a year or so, and was previously a pescatarian.
+I know, how can I say that when I live in Austin, TX?!?
+When we first moved here 6 years ago, I was so excited to try some.
+I was living a paleo lifestyle for about a year and was previously a pescatarian.
 So all the meat was totally my thing.

-I really did enjoyed it, but turns out it wasn’t my favorite thing.
-Currently I can have it a few times a year and be happy.
-When I do have it, I want it to be legit.
+I really enjoyed it, but turns out it’s not my favorite thing.
+I can have BBQ a few times a year and be happy.
+But when I do have it, I want it to be legit.

 This smoked brisket totally hits the spot when you need some meat!
-It’s juicy and tender, moist, and melts in your mouth and totally fulfills those BBQ cravings.
+It’s juicy and tender, moist, and melts in your mouth and fulfills your BBQ cravings.

 I love making one on Sunday to have on hand throughout the week for easy meals.
-Add it to a breakfast hash, stuff it in a sweet potato, or just eat it cold (yes, we do that ha) as a snack.
-You really can’t go wrong and it’s a lot cheaper than buying it from your local BBQ place where brisket can be $18-22 dollars a pound!
+Add it to a breakfast hash, stuff it in a sweet potato, or just eat it with a few sides.
+You really can’t go wrong and it’s a lot cheaper than buying it from your local BBQ place where brisket can be $18-22/pound!

 This paleo smoked brisket with dry rub is really quite simple.
 All you need is a nice piece of brisket, some spices, salt and pepper, ACV, broth, and some patience.
-Start off by rubbing the brisket with the dry rub mixture and let it sit overnight in the fridge.
+First start off by rubbing the brisket with the dry rub mixture and let it sit overnight in the fridge.

-We used our Traeger for this and makes it so easy.
-Simply just put your Traeger (or smoker) on smoke, and let it smoke for 4-5 hours.
+We used our Traeger for this Whole30 brisket and makes it so easy.
+Simply just put your or smoker on smoke, and let it smoke for 4-5 hours.
 Every 45 minutes to an hour, you will spray it with the ACV and broth mixture to make sure it stays moist.

 After it smokes for a handful of hours, you then turn the heat to 225 and cook it for an additional 4-8 hours, or however long depending on how big your piece of meat is.
-After it is done cooking, simply let it rest for 30 minute and slice!
+Finally, after it is done cooking, simply let it rest for 30 minute and slice!

 You will have a juicy, melt in your mouth, smoked brisket.